pkhalaj/monkey-wrench/docs/source/static/tasks.rst

 .. code-block:: yaml

     Keys:
-      directory       # must point to an existing directory intput_filename # must point to an existing file output_filename # must be a new path as overwriting an existing file is not allowed!
+      input_directory   # must point to an existing directory output_directory  # must point to an existing directory intput_filename   # must point to an existing file output_filename   # must be a new path as overwriting an existing file is not allowed!

     Values:
       a string which can be interpreted as a valid path.
 It can point to either relative or absolute paths.
 Internally,